 Acting Chief Instructor: William Kinkel

-He currently holds the grades of 7th degree black belt (Shichidan), and the title of Kyoshi in Isshin-ryu Karate-do and also holds the grade of 5th degree belt (Gomokuroku) in Sosuishi-ryu jujutsu.
+Bill Kinkel Sensei currently holds the grades of 7th Degree black belt (Shichi-Dan) and the title of Kyoshi in Isshin-Ryu Karate-do, and 5th Degree black belt (Gomokuroku) in Sosuishi-Ryu Jujutsu.

 During Fink sensei’s absence, in addition to teaching classes and managing the day to day operations of the New York Seibukan dojo, Fink Sensei also designated Bill Kinkel as the Acting International Director of the Sosuishi-ryu Jujutsu Kai (SJJK)

 Instructor: Bill Williams

 Bill Williams Sensei began his training with Fink Sensei in 1981 in Isshin-ryu Karate, and Sosuishi-ryu Jujutsu.
 He currently holds the grades of 6th degree black belt (Rokudan), and the title of Renshi in Isshin-ryu Karate-do, and also holds the grade of 4th degree belt (Yonmokuroku) in Sosuishi-ryu jujutsu.

 In 1994, Bill was asked to become a partner at the New York Seibukan dojo, where he continues to train, teach, and assist in the daily operations of the dojo.

 In May of 2005, Bill successfully completed the *Senbondori, (test or challenge of 1000 points) that was overseen by the 16th Headmaster of Sosuishi-ryu Jujutsu, Shitama Manzo Sensei.